JakeMick/graymatter/README.md

 Graymatter provides an adaptor on top of the [pylearn2](deeplearning.net/software/pylearn2/) GPU neural network library in the style of [scikit-learn](http://scikit-learn.org/stable/) for integration with scikit-learn's utilities.
 Graymatter is not affliated with either project.
-(Though I'll provide upstream bug-fixes when they arise.)

-Currently there's a testsuite for parameter configurations.
-Some parameter combinations result in strange behavior in the compiled theano that throws errors in pylearn2, such as a high learning rate with a high max column norm.
-I'm working on catching them at init time.
+The interface to pylearn2 is dramatically simplified.
+As a result, it will never be possible to create all the functionality you could with YAML in pylearn2.

+For instance,

+ - Weight initilization parameters are shared across the layers.
+ - Arbitrary hidden layer configurations aren't possible.

+There's no simple way to create a tree-like API in the spirit of scikit-learn.

+Currently,

+ - Units per hidden layer are configurable.
+ - Type of hidden layers are configurable.
+ - Dropout is configurable.

+In the future,
+ - maxout and support for convolutional inputs

+The design departs from scikit-learn.
+Instead of providing MLPClassifier and MLPRegressor, Graymatter provides MLP which infers the type of y.
+Multiclass and multioutput regression types are handled.
+If this bugs you you can pass type\_of\_y as an input argument to assert what you expect y to be.

 The purpose of this project is to create a stable api over some of the core functionality of pylearn2.models.mlp.
 Pull requests and github issues for bug-fixes and feature-enhancement are welcome.

-The code is mostly self-documenting in the docstrings.
+The code is self-documenting in the docstrings.
 In IPython, graymatter.MLP? has a complete list of the configurable parameters.

 This is licensed under MIT, so you can fork/merge/whatever you want with it.